IsabelaCaldeira/RubikCubeSolver/README.md

 Here is the result of me trying to play with code and my other hobbies.

-Hope you enjoy it or it helps you out :)
+Hope you enjoy it and that it may help you out :)